-The Verify command incorrectly parsed certain entries near the end of the verb table such as ZZ, String etc. • The Calendar intrinsic is being phased out of Qedit and all Robelle products, which will help all products run past 2028.
+• The Verify command incorrectly parsed certain entries near the end of the verb table such as ZZ, String etc.

 - Qedit now recognizes files with the extension of .COB and .cob as Cobol files on HP-UX. - Qedit on HP-UX now has the command set compatvarsub on which does not replace \$-variables that are not defined with spaces.
 It simply passes the \$token, thru to the Qedit command interpreter if the variable is not defined.